Optimize your machine with big data sensors

 Internet of Things

 You can make your machine even more intelligent with unidentified data.
 If you share your sensor data with others via the internet, information from others will also be available to you.
-The Operations Director shared his vision about sharing big data via IoT: “You can accrue significant new insights when you combine your datasets with those of others.
+The Sales Director shared his vision about sharing big data via IoT: “You can accrue significant new insights when you combine your datasets with those of others.
 You cannot foresee what you will be able to learn from it.”

 End-user machines collect a lot of data.
 This information is valuable in helping you improve your own machine.
 But, the end user is the owner of their data.
 So, how do you deal with that?

 “For example, you see this with mechanical engineers who make dairy machinery.
 Milking robots collect huge amounts of data, for instance, on milk quality.
 The farmer owns this data.
 On the one hand, the farmer wants more intelligent machines to improve his yield.
-On the other hand, the farmer does not want others to get his data,” said the Operations Director.
+On the other hand, the farmer does not want others to get his data,” said the Sales Director.